Institute for a Sustainable Earth

 What is Mason as a Living Lab?

-Given the convergence of the Strategic Master Planning Cycle with the establishment of the Mason Sustainability Solutions Framework and the development of various action plans, the Living Labs Initiative will enlist the enormous talent and expertise on Mason campuses to help achieve Mason’s sustainability goals.
-Furthermore, with Mason’s commitment to campus sustainability, the Living Labs Initiative serves as a conduit to engage in sustainability oriented curricular and research development.
-Consequently, the Living Labs Initiative will propel Mason forward as a regional and national leader in sustainability, with explicit links to Mason’s entrepreneurship efforts so that our innovations can be widely adopted elsewhere.
+The Living Labs Initiative will enlist the enormous talent and expertise on George Mason University campuses to help achieve the university’s sustainability goals.
+Furthermore, with George Mason’s commitment to campus sustainability, the Living Labs Initiative serves as a conduit to engage in sustainability oriented curricular and research development.
+Consequently, the Living Labs Initiative will propel George Mason University forward as a regional and national leader in sustainability, with explicit links to George Mason’s entrepreneurship efforts so that our innovations can be widely adopted elsewhere.

 Apply for funding!
-We are accepting proposals for new and ongoing projects for the 2024 Mason’s Living Lab Research Funding!
+We accepted proposals for new and ongoing projects for the 2023 and 2024 Mason’s Living Lab Research Funding opportunities.
+Watch this space for new funding opportunities.
+Read the previous calls for proposals below.

 We want to know what sustainability work is being done at Mason to propose solutions to sustainability challenges!
 Be one of the first Living Labs projects to assist with testing our procedures and provide your feedback on the support you need to conduct campus centered projects.
 In doing so, your project will help determine best practices for wider campus implementation of the initiative and showcase your work to a wider campus audience.